 Special to the Philanthropy Journal

-By Peter Gamache, Ph.D. and Jackie Griffin, Turnaround Life, Inc.
+By Peter Gamache, Ph.D. and Jackie Griffin, MBA, M.S., Turnaround Life, Inc.

 This is the second in a multi-part series from Turnaround Life, Inc. on the issues nonprofits face in building capacity.
 You can read the first installment here.